Trip Facts

 Overnight: Lodge

-Day 09: Trek Sin Gompa to Gosaikunda (4365m): Today we follow a rugged trail with dramatic views of Manaslu (8156m), Himalchuli (7893m), Ganesh Himal (7406m), Tibetan peak and Langtang Lirung.
-The first part of the trail gently ascends to Lauribinayak, giving you an exotic feeling.
-Then the trail ascends all the way to Gosaikunda.
-This is one of the scared Hindu and Buddhist pilgrims' destinations outside of the Kathmandu valley.
+Day 11: Trek Lauribina to Gosaikunda (4380m): Today we follow a rugged trail with dramatic views of Manaslu 8156m), Himalchuli (7893m), Ganesh Himal (7406m), Tibetan peak and Langtang Lirung.
+The trail starts with steep ascend to the Lauribina Top (Buddha Park) then gets gradual (uphill) all the way to Gosaikunda.
+This is one of the sacred Hindu and Buddhist pilgrims' destinations outside of the Kathmandu valley.
 There are about a dozen lakes in the Gosaikunda basin.
-The view surrounding this place is superb.
+We will explore the surroundings in the afternoon.

 Overnight: Lodge